nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 ## 13 Back up and restore

 It is possible to back up and later restore security server configuration.

-Backup archive contains
+A backup archive file contains the following configuration:

 - copy of serverconf database
 - user modifiable configuration files
+- keys and certificates
+  - security server's auth key and certificate
-- TLS keys and certificates (both internal and ui certificate)
+  - members' sign keys and certificates (that are stored in soft token)
+  - security server's internal TLS key and certificate
+  - security server's UI key and certificate
-- database credentials
+- database credentials.

-Note that backups contain information that must be kept secret (especially TLS keys and database credentials).
+Backups contain sensitive information that must be kept secret (for example, private keys and database credentials).
-In other words leaking this information could easily lead to full compromise of security server.
-It is therefore highly recommended that backup archives are encrypted and stored securely.
+In other words, leaking this information could easily lead to full compromise of security server.
+Therefore, it is highly recommended that backup archives are encrypted and stored securely.
 Should the information still leak for whatever reason the security server should be considered as compromised and reinstalled from scratch.

-Starting from version 7.0 security server backups are signed and optionally encrypted.
-The GNU Privacy Guard \[[GnuPG](#Ref_GnuPG)\] is used for encryption and signing.
-GPG keypair is generated during security server initialisation.
-In addition to generated key additional public keys can be used to encrypt backups.
+Security server backups are signed and optionally encrypted.
+The GNU Privacy Guard [GnuPG] is used for encryption and signing.
+Security server's backup encryption key is generated during security server initialisation.
+In addition to the automatically generated backup encryption key, additional public keys can be used to encrypt backups.

 ### 13.1 Back up and Restore in the User Interface